domonkoss/ceudsd/seminar/4-nosql/README.md

 ```

 #### Fuzzy
-Show me the talinum facets for tail numbers starting with any character, followed by “2”, followed by 2 any character, followed by :jb”:
+Show me the tailnum facets for tail numbers starting with any character, followed by “2”, followed by 2 any character, followed by :jb”:
 ```
 http://ceudsd.net/solr/dsdcore/select?facet.field=tailnum&facet=on&q=tailnum:?2??jb&rows=0
 ```